geo-tp/Bitcoin-Card-Wallet/README.md

 2. Load your seed using your preferred method.

-3. Select the **.psbt transaction file (with xpubs, see Electrum section)**, add your passphrase if necessary, and the Cardputer will sign it.
+3. Select the **.psbt transaction file**, add your passphrase if necessary, and the Cardputer will sign it.

 **NOTE : The signed transaction file will be saved on the SD card with the suffix "-signed"** in the same folder as unsigned file, and you can then import it.